 A new long-term monitoring form for myrtle rust in New Zealand is published on www.myrtlerust.org.nz.
 The form is for use by groups who have some level of knowledge of myrtle rust symptoms and who will be monitoring symptoms on specific host trees or stands of trees over time.

-An updated map of myrtle rust in New Zealand shows the latest known distribution of the disease in New Zealand.
+An updated map of myrtle rust in New Zealand contains records of both uninfected host plants as well as the latest known distribution of the disease in New Zealand.
 The map combines datasets from Biosecurity New Zealand, iNaturalist, the Department of Conservation, Plant and Food Research, and Botanic Gardens.

 A myrtle rust science stocktake is published, developed by Ngā Koiora Tuku Iho (part of NZ’s Biological Heritage Challenge), with assistance from the Department of Conservation and Ministry for Primary Industries.